zmercedes/RubeGoldbergVR/README.md

  6. [ ] 6. gameplay!
  	- [x] - create collectible that ball must touch in order to win
  	- [x] - reenable collectible on ball touching floor
- 	- [ ] - create goal that loads next level on ball hitting it after having collected all collectibles
+ 	- [x] - create goal that loads next level on ball hitting it after having collected all collectibles -> _**acts appropriately, must finish ui to move to next level**_
  	- [x] - create anti cheating mechanics: the ball must be thrown from initial platform area in order to not trigger this mechanic
- 	- [ ] - 4 different levels
  	- [x] - can limit the number of objects that can be placed in a level, can vary per level
  7. [ ] 7. final polish!
+ 	- [ ] - 4 different levels
- 	- [ ] - set appropriate scale and physics on objects
+ 	- [x] - set appropriate scale and physics on objects
  	- [ ] - rework the target object to show pointer above target position
  	- [ ] - highlight objects when they're within grab range
  	- [ ] - deleting objects